webrecorder/kubecaptures-backend/README.md

     - Rerun `kubectl port-forward service/minio 9000` and `kubectl port-forward service/browserkube 8080:80`
     - Test
 24. Continue making changes and building new images.
-    - If you make changes to the `main` image or alter `config.yml`, you will need to repeat the above re-installation step each time.
+    - If you make changes to the `main` or `frontend` image or alter `config.yml`, you will need to repeat the above re-installation step each time.
     - If you are only making changes to the `driver` image, you will NOT need to reinstall after building: each newly launched capture job will use the most recent version of the image with the configured name and tag.

 ### Turn everything off